cartxu/cartxu/README.md

 - 🌱 I'm currently learning React, Python and Django.
 - ⭐ Always perfectioning HTML, CSS and JavaScript.
 - 👾 I love Bootstrap and Sass.
-- 🧘🏼‍♀️ I am a yogui.
+- 🧘 I am a yogui.
+- 🍷 Wine and cheese are my fav match.
-- 🐮 Animal and Planet Earth lover.
+- 🦔 Animal and Planet Earth lover.
 - ⚡ Fun fact: I have two cats named 🥥 & 🍍.

 <h2>Some of my projects</h2>